 The fact is that ERP software is not in the DNA of, nor is it the main focus of, either Oracle or Microsoft.
 Of the nine combined mature ERP packages offered by the two companies, eight were acquired and not created internally.
 Over time this can translate into some unsettling situations for their ERP customers.
 Consider the many JD Edwards customers who were told shortly after Oracle purchased PeopleSoft that Oracle Fusion Applications might be replacing EnterpriseOne and World.
 It would have been a costly transition, if it had come to pass.

-Another reason Corning Data is proud to partner with IFS is that they developed their own solution, rather than acquiring it.
+Another reason Corning Data is proud to partner with IFS is that they developed their own solution.
 IFS was founded by a group of students in the early 1980s, beginning with IFS Maintenance, and eventually rolling out the complete suite of IFS Applications.

 For more information on IFS Applications, contact us at 800-455-5996 or firstname.lastname@example.org.